The ABCs of Spirits by Alexandre Vingtier: I for Indian Made Foreign Liquor

 I for Indian Made Foreign Liquor A.K.A IMFL

-This industrial production is called Indian Made Foreign Liquors to distinguish it from traditional local spirits.
-It is similar to or corresponds to what the Americans call Imitation Spirits or what we called fantasy in France a century ago, beet alcohol enhanced with aromatic concentrates.
-Many Asian countries have equally permissive legislation and the Indian industry is currently serving as a model for the development of distilleries in Africa, where these Indian whiskies are enjoying some success against international giants.
+This industrial production goes by the name of Indian Made Foreign Liquors to distinguish it from traditional local spirits.
+It is similar to or corresponds to what the Americans call Imitation Spirits.
+Or what we called fantasy in France a century ago.
+Beet alcohol enhanced with aromatic concentrates.
+Many Asian countries have equally permissive legislation.
+And the Indian industry is currently serving as a model for the development of distilleries in Africa.
+There, these Indian whiskies are enjoying some success against international giants.

 Don’t drink and drive.
 Enjoy responsibly.